BekAllaev/Orders-Management-System/docs/index.md

 ![](https://github.com/Allaev1/Orders-Management-System/blob/master/OMS.WPFClient/Screenshoots/Create%20View.jpg)

 Here you will see notification pane in action.
-Database server was stoped intially and application catched exception and shows the errot to the user.
+Database server was stopped and application caught exception and shows the error to the user.
 Otherwise application would collapsed.

 ![](https://github.com/Allaev1/Orders-Management-System/blob/master/OMS.WPFClient/Screenshoots/Notification.jpg?raw=true)